-According to the ATA, in 2014 we were short over 38,000 drivers which was expected to hit 48,000 by the end of last year.
-Current projections indicate that by 2024 we may be short hundred and 175,000 drivers in the United States.
+According to the ATA, we were short over 38,000 drivers which was expected to hit 48,000 by the end of last year.
+Current projections indicate that by 2024 we may be short 175,000 drivers in the United States.
 While these projections are speculative, there is no doubt there is an acute shortage of drivers available for trucking companies.

 Anyone listening to the radio will hear ads by carriers seeking to pay bonuses and other incentives to attract drivers from other companies.
 Recruiters for trucking companies indicate a severe shortage of qualified drivers making the pay scale increase and unfortunately the competency of drivers on the roadway decreasing.

 Because trucking companies cannot attract and retain enough qualified drivers they are forced to take truck drivers who lack real experience and while complying with the Federal Motor Carrier Safety Regulations, the truth of the matter is that many are just not safe.

 Lack of Experience is a Major Safety Issue

 It is a lack of experience, that is the biggest single factor in many truck accidents.
 The number of newly licensed commercial drivers who are involved in accidents simply because they were inexperienced is astounding.